Anarchy in the Organism

 March 2011 to July 2013.

-Anarchy in the Organism (AITO) questions contemporary attitudes to cancer and mortality and by situating of cancer within a normative framework.
-Is cancer an aberration or is it an embedded aspect of being a complex organism?
-By situating cancer within a wider context of complex systems from cities to trees to societies, this work attempted a reconciliation of cancer as a normal aspect of being in the world.
+Anarchy in the Organism (AITO) questioned contemporary attitudes to cancer and mortality by asking: Is cancer an aberration or is it an embedded aspect of being a complex organism?
 AITO had a significant impact on the patients, carers, oncologists and other collaborators and audiences who came into contact with it.
 AITO was supported by a Wellcome Artist Grant, and by UCLH Arts who commissioned the work to be shown in the new Macmillan Cancer Centre, London alongside work by artists such as Peter Blake and Grayson Perry.

 Note on the Coding by Nick Rothwell